rust-lang/rfcs/active/0000-int-name.md

 # Summary

-Rename the pointer-size integer types from `int` and `uint` to `index` and `uindex` to avoid misconceptions and misuses.
+Rename the pointer-size integer types `int` and `uint` to avoid misconceptions and misuses.
 They aren't the default types you're looking for.
+Several candidate names are listed under **Alternatives**, below, starting with `iptr` and `uptr`.

 This RFC assumes a fixed-size integer type will become the type inference fallback and thus the language's "default integer type."
 See [RFC: Change integer fallback RFC to suggest `i32` instead of `int` as the fallback](https://github.com/rust-lang/rfcs/pull/452).
 That fixed-size type will be used heavily in tutorials and libraries.